Loretta J. Mickley

-Effects of climate change on smog episodes.
+Effects of climate change on smog episodes and wildfires.
 Impacts of aerosol trends on regional climate.
 Oxidation capacity of paleo atmospheres.

 In the News

-May 2012: Eric Leibensperger's research on the US "warming hole" is featured as the Image of the Day on NASA's Earth Observatory website.
+May 2012: Our research on the US warming hole is featured as the Image of the Day on NASA's Earth Observatory website.